 Scalable Checkpoint / Restart (SCR) User Guide¶

 The Scalable Checkpoint / Restart (SCR) library enables MPI applications to utilize distributed storage on Linux clusters to attain high file I/O bandwidth for checkpointing, restarting, and writing large datasets.
 With SCR, jobs run more efficiently, recompute less work upon a failure, and reduce load on shared resources like the parallel file system.
 It provides the most benefit to large-scale jobs that write large datasets.
-SCR utilizes tiered storage in a cluster to provide applications with the following capabilities:
+Check out our video on how SCR works for more information.

 - guidance for the optimal checkpoint frequency,

 SCR originated as a production-level implementation of a multi-level checkpoint system of the type analyzed by [Vaidya] SCR caches checkpoints in scalable storage, which is faster but less reliable than the parallel file system.
 It applies a redundancy scheme to the cache such that checkpoints can be recovered after common system failures.
-It also copies a subset of checkpoints to the parallel file system to recover from less common but more severe failures.
-In many failure cases, a job can be restarted from a checkpoint in cache, and writing and reading datasets in cache can be orders of magnitude faster than the parallel file system.
+It copies a subset of checkpoints to the parallel file system to recover from less common but more severe failures.
+In many failure cases, a job can be restarted from a cached checkpoint.
+Reading and writing datasets to cache may be orders of magnitude faster than the parallel file system.

 When writing a cached dataset to the parallel file system, SCR can transfer data asynchronously.
 The application may continue once the data has been written to the cache while SCR copies the data to the parallel file system in the background.
 SCR supports general output datasets in addition to checkpoint datasets.